Houdini 20.5 Nodes Geometry nodes

 Convex Hull

-Default shape for the object.
-The RBD Bullet Solver will create a collision shape from the convex hull of the geometry points.
+The default shape for the object.
+The Bullet Solver creates a collision shape from the convex hull of the geometry points.

 Concave

-The RBD Bullet Solver will convert the geometry to polygons and create a concave collision shape from the resulting triangles.
+The Bullet Solver converts the geometry to polygons and creates a concave collision shape from the resulting triangles.
 This shape is useful when simulating concave objects such as a torus or a hollow tube.
-However, it is recommended to only use the concave representation when necessary, since the convex hull representation will typically provide better performance.
+However, it is recommended to only use the concave representation when necessary, since the convex hull representation typically provides better performance.

 Box